-Alzheimer’s disease is the most common type of dementia, but there are a number of other types.
-Each type of dementia has a different cause and affects people in different ways.
-It may be difficult to tell which type of dementia a person has because they all have some symptoms in common; a thorough doctor’s examination is needed to make a correct diagnosis.
+Alzheimer’s disease is the most common type of dementia, but there are a number of other related dementias.
+Each type of dementia has a different cause and affects inflicted people in varying ways.
+However, there are also many commonalities among the dementias, which may make it difficult to tell with which type of dementia a person has been infected.

-Below, the most common types of dementia are listed in order of how common they are.
-All are progressive dementia (get worse over time) and tend to be seen most often in older age groups.
-It is possible to have more than one of these types of dementia at the same time.
+Below are the most common types of dementia listed in order of how commonly they are seen.
+All are progressive dementias, meaning they get worse over time, and tend to be seen most often in older age groups.
+Please note, it is possible for a person to have more than one type of dementia at the same time.

-The following forms of dementia are less common and vary as to the age of onset:
+The following forms of dementia are less common than the previously mentioned dementias and vary as to the age of onset:

 To learn more about these lesser-known dementias, click here.